pimutils/khal/README.rst

 opens an interactive calendar browser, showing all events on the selected day.
 See below for usage notes on ikhal.

+`khal` can be configured to execute on command (calendar, agenda or interactive) when no other command is given (see the provided example config).

 **quick event adding**

 ::

-    khal --new 18:00 Awesome Event
+    khal new 18:00 Awesome Event

 adds a new event starting today at 18:00 with summary 'awesome event' (lasting for the default time of one hour, will be configurable soon) to the default